 …the author

-Violence, Gore and Special Effectsto rave critical and fan reviews.
-Fangoria Magazine (issue 312), a childhood favorite of Craig’s, praised the book as “a must have” and calling it “a great work; the kind of book that will appeal to serious scholars and casual fans alike”.Reviews from genre staples such as Rue Morgue Magazine, Gore Noir Magazine, Ultra Violent Magazine and Dread Central and industry professionals such as Greg Nicotero and Edgar Wright heaped praise on Blood Splatter lifting it into the top ten zombie books on Amazon.
+In early 2012, he released his first book Blood Splatter: A Guide to Cinematic Zombie Violence, Gore and Special Effectsto rave critical and fan reviews.
+Fangoria Magazine (issue 312), a childhood favorite of Craig’s, praised the book as “a must have” and calling it “a great work; the kind of book that will appeal to serious scholars and casual fans alike”.
+Reviews from genre staples such as Rue Morgue Magazine, Gore Noir Magazine, Ultra Violent Magazine and Dread Central and industry professionals such as Greg Nicotero and Edgar Wright heaped praise on Blood Splatter lifting it into the top ten zombie books on Amazon.

-Written over a period of 18 months, Blood Splatter includes interviews with genre legends such as Tom Savini, Greg Nicotero, John Russo, JohnVulich and Lloyd Kaufman.
+Written over a period of 18 months, Blood Splatter includes interviews with genre legends such as Tom Savini, Greg Nicotero, John Russo, John Vulich and Lloyd Kaufman.
 The icing on the cake was a weekend spent at Toby Sells’ FX workshop in Atlanta where Craig was made up as a screen quality zombie by The Walking Dead and Zombieland FX artist Toby Sells.

 Since then, it’s been a whirlwind of book signings and guest appearances at various events in Arizona and California.

 Craig doesn’t stop at the zombie genre.
-He is also a children’s author and he has co-authored the Butch G. Cat journal series.
+He is also a children’s author and he has co-authored the “Butch G. Cat Journal” series.
 In September 2012, Craig, along with the other members of the Cat Box Productions team went to the Orange County Children’s Book Festival to officially launch the Butch G. Cat journals.
 The event was a huge success with Craig signing loads of autographs and Butch G. Cat himself, making his first public appearance in the US.
-Regretfully, this project collapsed in late 2014 much to Craig’s disappointment, despite significant time and money invested.
-Some things just aren’t meant to be.

-Not one to wallow in defeat, in October, 2014 Craig released The Comicon and Convention Survival Guide, an in depth look at navigating the comicon and convention circuit.
-Crammed full of hints and tips from smart shopping to costuming tips to staying safe from harrassment.
+In October, 2014 Craig released “The Comicon and Convention Survival Guide“, an in depth look at navigating the comicon and convention circuit.
+Crammed full of hints and tips from smart shopping to costuming tips to staying safe from harassment.
 Within the first month of release it was the top selling comicon book on Amazon.

-…the screenwriter and songwriter
+…the screenwriter

+Craig doesn’t just write novels.
+In 2011, Craig, and his writing partner at the time, finished the screenplay to Butch G. Cat Movie that while optioned, regretfully stalled in pre-production due to situations outside of his control.
 During the writing process, they decided to turn the movie into a full-blown musical along the lines of the original Muppet movies and took a stab at writing songs to accompany the script.
 Eighteen months later, they delivered a diverse six track E.P to the producers of the movie in addition to the screenplay.

 …the presenter